GlenKPeterson/Paguro/README.md

 Implemented filter() on Sequence.

 #To Do
+ - Get an org.organicdesign Sonatype reposotory and put UncleJim there.
  - Update JavaDoc, esp.
 Im vs. Unmod
  - Bring unit test coverage back above 80%, or 85% if sensible.
 This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
  - ?Add `Either` (I have a working implementation) - it's like `Or` without the attitude.?